 After signing up, MEGA generates a passphrase which is used in case you forget your password.
 This passphrase can not be changed without losing all data and MEGA does a good job at reminding you to back it up.

 Although MEGA’s web interface is clean and easy to navigate, the animation displayed upon clicking every link is an annoying and unnecessary.
 Beside the web interface, MEGA has apps for desktop and mobiles, extensions for web browsers, and command line interface.
 All its client-side apps are open-sourced.

 Like other cloud storages, MEGA has its good and not-so-good sides.
 But overall, it’s an inexpensive and usually fast cloud storage with end-to-end encryption.
 It’s is the only cloud mentioned here that offers a complete solution with e2e encryption even for free users.

 With different features, policies, and prices, these were five cloud storage services that offer zero-knowledge end-to-end encryption.
 All these services claim to care for the privacy of your data and there’s no way for me to verify these claims.
 But if I had to choose between companies like Google and the ones mentioned above, I would go with the latter.
 This is not to say that services like Google Drive or Dropbox are bad and be completely avoided.
 Unless you have a reason to move to other service, you are probably fine with your current cloud provider.

 While using clouds with zero-knowledge encryption, you should know their limitations.
 Because the service is ‘zero-knowledge,’ it’s impossible to retrieve data if you forget your passphrase.
 Cloud storage should not be seen as an alternative to physical storage and it’s always a good idea to have your backup in an encrypted external hard drive.

 It is also worth noting that just the use of end-to-end encryption does not make your data completely secure.
-If your device is infected with malware for instance, your data can still be stolen or spied upon.
+If your device itself is infected with malware or backdoor for instance, your data can still be stolen or spied upon.